 Students are responsible for all transportation (including airfare), housing, food, health insurance, books, study materials, and other costs while abroad.

-Students who wish to withdraw from the program must notify the Office of Undergraduate Academics in writing prior to taking ant official action.
-Any withdrawal made without notifying the Office of Undergraduate Academics will prevent the student from receiving a refund.
-Refund eligibility is based on the withdrawal schedule and University policies, as published in the School of Engineering bulletin and the University website.
+Students who wish to withdraw from the program must notify the Office of Academic Affairs at firstname.lastname@example.org in writing prior to taking ant official action.
+Any withdrawal made without notifying the office will prevent the student from receiving a refund.
+Refund eligibility is based on the withdrawal schedule and University policies, as published in the Tandon School of Engineering bulletin and the University website.
 Students are responsible for familiarizing themselves with all relevant schedules and policies.

 Students may also be eligible for a private scholarship or grant from an outside organization or agency.
 Some sources to explore are employers, unions, professional organizations, and community and special interest groups.

 Below is an alphabetical list of resources of free scholarship search services and related information.
-You must notify the Office of Financial Aid if you receive funds from any outside organization.
-New York University is not affiliated with, and does not endorse, any of the organizations included in this sample.
-NYU does not distribute any literature on behalf of outside scholarship programs or promote their information on our website.
+New York University is not affiliated with, and does not endorse, any of the organizations included in this sample nor does NYU distribute any literature on behalf of outside scholarship programs or promote their information on our website.